-In a general equilibrium model with search-and-matching in labor markets, we calibrate the degree of nominal wage rigidity and wage indexation to past inflation to match the empirical passthrough of inflation expectations to income growth expectations.
-We show that regardless of whether an inflationary shock originates from the demand or supply side, the matched (less than unity) passthrough leads to amplified output and consumption responses, relative to a counterfactual scenario of unit passthrough.
+In a general equilibrium model with search-and-matching in labor markets, we calibrate the degree of nominal wage rigidity and wage indexation to past inflation to match the empirical passthrough of inflation expectations to income growth expectations in our survey data.
+We show that regardless of whether an inflationary shock originates from the demand or the supply side, the matched (less than unity) passthrough generates amplifications and additional volatility in the output and consumption responses, relative to a counterfactual scenario of unit passthrough.
+As wage rigidity rises, higher rates of expected inflation tend to depress expected utility in the model.

 In a seminal paper, Shiller (1997) argued that consumers associate higher inflation with a reduction in their purchasing power.
-We find that this relationship holds causally based on our experimental setup.
+We find that this negative relationship between inflation and consumers' earning prospects holds causally based on our experimental setup.
 We also explore the consequences of these results.
-Respondents seem to perceive very rigid nominal labor contracts, as higher inflation expectations only makes them willing to look for other jobs in order to improve their wages.
-The implications from these results are that consumers will associate inflationary shocks with a reduction in welfare, which can explain why consumers associate higher inflation expectations with worse economic outcomes, as shown by Candia, Coibion, and Gorodnichenko (2020)).
-Overall, our empirical findings and our theoretical model provide evidence of a labor market channel to explain why people dislike inflation.
+Respondents appear to perceive that their nominal incomes are very rigid with their current employers, as higher inflation expectations only make them more willing to look for another job in order to improve their wages rather than asking for a raise.
+The implication from these results is that consumers associate inflationary shocks with a reduction in welfare, which can explain why consumers more generally associate higher inflation expectations with worse economic outcomes, as shown by Candia, Coibion, and Gorodnichenko (2020)).
+Overall, our empirical findings and our theoretical model provide evidence of a labor market channel that can explain why people dislike inflation.